deso-protocol/run/README.md

 * Whitelist some posts and verify that they show up on the global feed.
 * Deploy your node on any cloud provider with a static IP to make it accessible to anyone on the internet.
+  - Note: If you do this, you must point *two* domains at your node. domain.com *and* api.domain.com.
   - Note: If you do this, you *must* add your domain to the Caddyfile.dev's Content-Security-Policy or your site won't work.
 You will need to add two
     entries: One for domain.com:\* and one for api.domain.com:\*